 As a legal process, the following terms may also be used to refer to an eviction:

 - Forcible detainer

 Be aware, however, that the eviction process differs depending on what state you are in.
-For exact details on what you must do to legally evict someone, be sure to check your local bylaws and regulations or consult a lawyer before starting.
+For exact details on what you must do to legally evict someone, be sure on choosing the right eviction notice in your state.
+Check your local bylaws and regulations or consult a lawyer before starting.